pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 This is 30 lines longer than the original, and I _still_ can't really explain the last two lines.
-I think I get the gist of it, and I could probably spend more time debugging it, but for now I'm giving up.
+I think I get the gist of it, and I could probably spend more time debugging it, but for now, I'm giving up.
 In my opinion, this demonstrates the "readability" problem pretty well.

 ## It's about time

-At this point, we know that K/Q are commerically successful LISP-like languages with a rich history and infamous readability problems.
-This begs the question _why_ they are successful instead of a more readable LISP alternative.
+At this point, we know that K/Q are both commercially successful LISP-like languages with a rich history and infamous readability problems.
+This begs the question of _why_ they are successful instead of a more readable LISP alternative.

-The answer is apparently speed.
+The answer, apparently, is speed.
 It is said that most K code is as fast or faster than most C code while still being interpreted.
 How fast are we talking?
-Well the Kx Systems license agreement prevents me from distributing "any report regarding the performance" of Q/K. Therefore I can only talk about an open source implementation of K, such as [Kona](https://kona.github.io/).
+Well, the Kx Systems license agreement prevents me from distributing "any report regarding the performance" of Q/K. Therefore I can only talk about an open source implementation of K, such as [Kona](https://kona.github.io/).
 Q _could_ be much faster, much slower or about the same as Kona, but this is for the reader to find out.
 Please don't sue me.

-As an example, let's calculate the n-th fibonnaci number.
-While this might not be a good measurement for real world performance, it still tells us a lot about language characteristics.
+As an example, let's calculate the n-th Fibonnaci number.
+While this might not be a good measurement for real-world performance, it still tells us a lot about language characteristics.

 As the baseline, I'm using the following C code, compiled with `gcc -O3`: